osmosis-labs/osmosis/x/poolmanager/README.md

    * Assign ids to pools
    * Store the mapping from pool id to one of the swap modules (`gamm` or `concentrated-liquidity`)
    * Propagate the execution to the appropriate module depending on the pool type.
-   * Note, that pool creation messages are recieved by the pool model's message server.
+   * Note, that pool creation messages are received by the pool model's message server.
    Each module's message server then calls the `x/poolmanager` keeper method `CreatePool`.
 2. Handle swaps
    * Cover & share multihop logic
    * Propagate intra-pool swaps to the appropriate module depending on the pool type.
-   * Contrary to pool creation, swap messages are recieved by the `x/poolmanager` message server.
+   * Contrary to pool creation, swap messages are received by the `x/poolmanager` message server.

 Let's consider pool creation and swaps separately and in more detail.